 Freelancing and building a blog both require hustle, and if you already have a fortune in the bank and have never felt the drive to write before now, you’re probably not going to bother.

 One top blogger told me you’ll only become a successful blogger if you have no other way to feed your family.
 If you have any other option, you’ll take it.
 Because writing for a living is tough.
 You have to want it, bad.

 You have to crave that recognition and urgently need the money your writing could bring you.
 Or you’ll write novels in a garret that are published after you die.

 But if you have these three things — curiosity, courage, and hunger — you can write your way to wherever you want to go.

-What credentials do you think writers need?
-Leave a comment and add to my list.
+What credentials do you think freelance writers need?
+Let’s discuss on my Facebook page.